wp-plugins-mirror/wordfence/readme.txt

 == Changelog ==

+= 7.1.12 =
+* Improvement: Updated bundled GeoIP database.
+* Improvement: Restructured the WAF configuration storage to be more resilient on hosts with no file locking support.
+* Change: Moved the settings import/export to the Tools page.
+* Change: New installations will now use lowercase table names to avoid issues with some backup plugins and Windows-based sites.
+* Fix: The notice and repair link for an unreadable WAF configuration now work correctly.
+* Fix: Improved appearance of some stat components on smaller screens.
+* Fix: Fixed duplicate entries with different status codes appearing in detailed live traffic.
+* Fix: Added better caching for the breached password check to compensate for sites that prevent the cache from expiring correctly.
+* Fix: Changing the frequency of the activity summary email now reschedules it.

 = 7.1.11 =
 * Improvement: Added a custom message field that will show on all block pages.